top of page

 I Distract Myself.

-I brush my teeth and gargle with listerine mouthwash 30 minutes after eating.
+I brush my teeth and gargle with Listerine mouthwash 30 minutes after eating.
 I was told by my dentist that it was not a good idea to brush my teeth right after eating because the mouth becomes temporarily acidic after eating, depending on what you eat.
 Brushing right after eating may cause enamel damage.
 Instead, wait 30 minutes, then you brus

 • I go for a brisk walk out in nature and capture photos.